hasanuxaman/MiniRestaurantAppMultiTaskWithConcurrency/README.md

     "items": ["Pizza", "Cola"]
   }
 ]

-## Response:
+Response:

 [
   { "Table": "T1", "Message": "Table T1: Order received with 2 items: Burger, Fries." },
   { "Table": "T2", "Message": "Table T2: Order received with 2 items: Pizza, Cola." }
 ]

+---

-# How to Run
+## How to Run

 Clone the repository:

 Navigate to the project directory:

-# cd MiniRestaurantAppMultiTaskWithConcurrency
+cd MiniRestaurantAppMultiTaskWithConcurrency

 Restore dependencies:

-## dotnet restore
+dotnet restore

 Run the project:

-## dotnet run
+dotnet run

 The API will be available at https://localhost:5001 (or http://localhost:5000).

 Use Postman or any API client to test the endpoints.

+---

 ## Notes

 This project simulates delays with Task.Delay to mimic real-world cooking, billing, and serving times.

 The concurrency implementation allows multiple orders to be processed efficiently.

 Cancellation tokens are supported to cancel running tasks gracefully if needed.

+---

 ## Author

 Md Hasanuzzaman Rony
 Software Developer | ASP.NET Core Enthusiast
 Email: hasanuxaman.rony@gmail.com

+---

 ## License

 MIT License

----

-If you want, I can help you customize it with your GitHub repo link, email, or add more sections!